rkunani/bear-track/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.

+## Changes to be made
+- Only notify people once (change Track schema to have a reminded? attribute)
+- Add emojis to UI
+- Change font to be consistent everywhere

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.